Correctness and completeness of logic programs: Remarks

-\paragraph{Interpretations as specifications} Specifications which are interpretations (as here, in \cite{Apt-Prolog}, and in the declarative diagnosis approaches) have a limitation \cite{DBLP:journals/tplp/DrabentM05}.
-They cannot express that e.g.\ for a given $a$ there exists a $b$ such that $p(a,b)$ is the program's answer.
-A specification has to explicitly state some (one or more) particular $b$.
-This limitation may possibly be overcome by employing specifications in a form of logical theories, where axioms like $\exists b.\, p(a,b)$ can be used.
+Specifications which are interpretations are somewhat limited \cite{DBLP:journals/tplp/DrabentM05}.
+Some program properties cannot be expressed.
+The problem also concerns e.g.\ the approaches of \cite{Apt-Prolog}, \cite{hogger.book}, \cite{Kowalski85shorter-book}, \cite{Deville}, and the declarative diagnosis.
+The limitation is due to considering completeness w.r.t.\ a specification which describes a single relation for a predicate symbol.
+Such specification cannot express that e.g.\ for a given $t$ there exists a $u$ such that $p(t,u)$ is the program's answer.
+It has to explicitly state some (one or more) particular $u$.

+In our framework an approximate specification describes a set $\{\, I \mid S_{\it c o m p l} \subseteq I \subseteq S_{corr} \,\}$ of specifications; its elements are the least Herbrand models of programs compatible with the specification; the set has the least and the greatest element.
+We have just shown a case where an approximate specification should describe a set with many minimal elements. \ (A symmetric case -- related to correctness -- is e.g.\ describing that at most one of $p(t,u)$, $p(t,s)$ is allowed to be an answer of the program.)
+A possible solution may be to introduce specifications in a form of logical theories.
+Such a theory may include axioms like $\forall t\exists u.\, p(t,u)$, and describe a set inexpressible in our framework.

-\paragraph{Applications} We want to stress the simplicity and naturalness of the sufficient conditions for correctness (Th.\,\ref{th:correctness}) and semi-completeness (Th.\,\ref{th:completeness}, the condition is a part of each discussed sufficient condition for completeness).
-Informally, the first one says that the clauses of a program should produce only correct conclusions, given correct premises.
-The other says that each ground atom that should be produced by $P$ can be produced by a clause of $P$ out of atoms produced by $P$.
+\paragraph{Applications} We agree with the opinion of \cite{Apt93} that ``unless the verification method is easy and amenable to informal use, it will be ignored''.
+We want to stress the simplicity and naturalness of the sufficient conditions for correctness (Th.\,\ref{th:correctness}) and semi-completeness (Th.\,\ref{th:completeness}, the condition is a part of each discussed sufficient condition for completeness).
+Informally, the former states that the clauses of a program should produce only correct conclusions, given correct premises.
+The latter states that each ground atom that should be produced by $P$ can be produced by a clause of $P$ out of atoms which should be produced by $P$.
 The author believes that this is a way a competent programmer reasons about (the declarative semantics of) a logic program.